1-877-929-7245

 After breakfast, we set out on a full day of sightseeing in Hanoi.
 First, we discover Ba Dinh Square, the area around the Ho Chi Minh Mausoleum, an imposing structure where Vietnam's revolutionary leader is interred.
 We continue to the One-Pillar Pagoda, where Ho Chi Minh once lived, as well as the Quan Thanh Temple, an 11th-century Taoist structure.

-Our tour ends at 'international crossroads', a lively part of the Old Quarter, where we enjoy a glass of Bia Hoi, a popular Vietnamese beer.
-The remainder of the evening is yours to continue enjoying the city's ambience, perhaps finding more local cuisine to sample for dinner.
+Our tour ends at "international crossroads," a lively part of the Old Quarter, where we enjoy a glass of Bia Hoi, a popular Vietnamese beer.
+The remainder of the evening is yours to continue enjoying the city's ambiance, perhaps finding more local cuisine to sample for dinner.
+Overnight Hanoi.

 Day 3 - Overnight cruise on UNESCO World Heritage-listed Hạ Long Bay

-With isolated sandy beaches and spectacular caves, Hạ Long Bay is popular with visitors, and many day boats ferry tourists to the nearest islands.
+With isolated sandy beaches and spectacular caves, Ha Long Bay is popular with visitors, and many day boats ferry tourists to the nearest islands.
 Our overnight cruise takes place on a luxury boat and allows us to travel further into the bay to its quieter, most iconic sights.
-After a seafood lunch on board, our ship carries us out into this stunning seascape, where we visit some of the caves and islands before enjoying an incredible sunset over the water.
+After a seafood lunch on board, our ship carries us out into this stunning seascape, where we visit some of the caves and islands before enjoying a spectacular sunset over the water.

 Day 4 - Hạ Long Bay sunrise and boarding the sleeper train

-Waking up in Hạ Long Bay, early risers can enjoy sunrise and a tranquil tai chi class amongst these towering formations.
-Breakfast is served later this morning as we gently sail back to shore, admiring these unforgettable scenes on the way.
+Waking up in Ha Long Bay, early risers can enjoy sunrise and a tranquil tai chi class amongst these towering formations.
+Breakfast is served later this morning as we sail back to shore, admiring the unforgettable scenery on the way.

-Our evening concludes with a transfer to Hanoi's railroad station, where we board the Reunification Express on an overnight journey to Hue in double occupancy cabins.
-This evocative route commemorates the unification of Vietnam in 1976 and is a vital form of transport for locals and visitors alike.
+Our evening concludes with a transfer to Hanoi's railway station, where we board the Reunification Express on an overnight journey to Hue in double-occupancy Violette cabins.
+This evocative route commemorates the unification of Vietnam in 1976 and serves as a vital form of transportation for locals and visitors alike.
 Traveling aboard this train is a great way to view Vietnam and experience authentic life here.
+Overnight train.

 Day 5 - The imperial city of Hue